 Though the cake itself has a heavy, very rich ingredient profile, not so on an actual bite.
 Less sweet and lighter than most dense cakes, plum cake carries the demeanor of a super star studded loaf.
 It's cherry wood color and warmed sweet taste owes in part to the proper melting and burning of sugar.Directions:

 - Chop all your dried fruits( raisins to ginger, currants need not be cut, dates quartered, then halved) into smallish pieces and place in a jar or non reactive glass container with lid.
 Pour in brandy to immerse the fruit.
-This should be done a few weeks in advance, but if you're like me a week will do.
-If so, warm fruits 1 minute on 60% power in microwave and they will plump up a bit and absorb the liquid.
+This should be done a few weeks in advance, but if you're like me a week/even a day/hour or so will do.
+If you rely on a shorter soak time, warm fruits 1 minute intervals on 60% power in microwave until will plump up a bit and absorb the liquid.
 Do not boil or overheat.
 Keep to cool.

 - Line and butter your pans with parchment.
 (I use several small loaf pans and a 9 in round)